📞 +255 742 119 753 ✉️ tours@resilienceexpedition.com

 The 8-day itinerary provides exceptional acclimatization time, including a deliberate "climb high, sleep low" day on the Shira Plateau.
 This extended schedule is the primary reason our summit success rate consistently exceeds 92%.
 You will spend genuine time in each environment, allowing your body to adjust gradually to the altitude.

-Resilience Expedition provides all technical safety equipment, professional KPAP-certified guides and porters, full-board camping meals, and a pre-climb briefing the evening before departure.
+Resilience Expeditions provides all technical safety equipment, professional KPAP-certified guides and porters, full-board camping meals, and a pre-climb briefing the evening before departure.
 Porters are compensated above the industry Fair Wage standard.

 8-day itinerary